oracle-livelabs/oci-migration/ecc-hol/query/run-dataload.md

 After you run the script, ensure that the responsibilities you set up are assigned to the users who should have access to the Enterprise Command Centers.

-Please refer to Section 8.2 from [Enterprise Command Centres- Installation Guide](https://support.oracle.com/epmos/faces/DocumentDisplay?_afrLoop=264801675930013&id=2495053.1&_afrWindowMode=0&_adf.ctrl-state=1c6rxqpyoj_102)
+Please refer to Section 8.2 from [Enterprise Command Center- Installation Guide](https://support.oracle.com/epmos/faces/DocumentDisplay?_afrLoop=264801675930013&id=2495053.1&_afrWindowMode=0&_adf.ctrl-state=1c6rxqpyoj_102)

 ## Task 3: Validate Import of ECC applications

-* Navigate to http://apps.example.com:8000 in the browser with below credentials
+1. Navigate to http://apps.example.com:8000 in the browser with below credentials

  <pre><span class="hljs-attribute">
 Username: eccuser
 Password: welcome1
 </span></code></pre></li>

-* Navigate to "Payables Manager" and then to "Payables Command Center"
+2. Navigate to "Payables Manager" and then to "Payables Command Center"
    ![Image alt text](images/validateeccuser.png)
-* Because you are yet to run the dataload you will not see any data just yet but the page should load like below
+3. Because you are yet to run the dataload you will not see any data just yet but the page should load like below

    ![Image alt text](images/eccuser2.png)